 See also: Hong Kong's Most Expensive And Luxurious Hotel Suites

-The newly opened Fivelements Habitat in Times Square brings a touch of Bali bliss to the madness of Hong Kong, centred around the Balinese healing philosophy of Tri Hita Karana which emphasises the importance of balancing connection between spirit, human and the environment—and let's face it, if there's anyone who needs a space to slow down and disconnect to reconnect, it's Hongkongers.
+Fivelements Habitat in Times Square brings a touch of Bali bliss to the madness of Hong Kong.
+It is centred around the Balinese healing philosophy of Tri Hita Karana which emphasises the importance of balancing connection between spirit, human and the environment—and let's face it, if there's anyone who needs a space to slow down and disconnect to reconnect, it's Hongkongers.

-From soothing spa therapies to energising practices ranging from yoga to dance, and of course, meditation sessions to nourish the spirit, ranging from various sound therapies to tea ceremonies; the programme at Fivelements Habitat is led by a wonderfully curated roster of Hong Kong's leading experts in their respective fields.
+From soothing spa therapies to energising practices ranging from yoga to dance, and meditation sessions ranging from sound therapies to tea ceremonies; the programme at Fivelements Habitat is led by some of Hong Kong's leading wellness experts.

 Fivelements Habitat, Level 13A, Tower One, Times Square, 1 Matheson St, Causeway Bay, Hong Kong, +852 6803 5081; fivelements.com

 See also: First Look: 5 Things To Know About Fivelements Habitat Hong Kong